kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 >	information need.

-**In other words:** Return hits to the user that give him the information he was looking for with his query.
+This means that the user should receive hits that provide the information that he or she is searching for.

-This is an up to date list of the 'basic' google *search operators* that are *working* in 2022.
-Since these make up most of the search operators or even all that one *should* know in order to make their *google searches* more efficient and more relevant, these operators will be simply be called search operators in the following.
-There have been quite big changes to the names of a number of operators in this list over the last year.
-That is part of why I decided to write this post.
+The following is an up-to-date list of 'basic' Google search operators in 2022.
+Because these search operators make up most of the search operators, or even all that one needs to know to make their Google searches more efficient and more relevant, they will simply be called search operators.
+The names of a number of operators on this list have changed quite a bit over the last year.
+This is one of the reasons I decided to write this post.

-In this post I will introduce and give examples of how each search operator can be used in the search field of [google.com](http://google.com) and any country specific extension of google search as well.
-Since the search operators can be Combined with each other in a query, there are many combinations that I won't be able to include in this post.
-What I try to do, is show the basic usage for each of the search parameters and try to give ideas of how they can be combined to return search results that are relevant to the user.
-There is one very important caveat about using any google search operator:
+I will demonstrate how each search operator can be used in the search field of [google.com](http://google.com) and any country-specific extension of Google search as well.
+Since the search operators can be combined in a query, there are many combinations that I cannot include in this post.
+My goal is to show the basic usage of each search parameter and suggest how they can be combined to produce relevant search results.
+Using any Google search operator comes with one very important caveat:

-> The search operators always have to be written in English in order to be
+> It is always necessary to write the search operators in English in order to
-> invoked.
-One can specify their value in another language though.
+> invoke them.
+It is possible to specify their value in another language,
+> however.

-**Disclaimer:** In some examples the time frame for how old results are allowed to be is set to 1 year.
-This can be seen in the examples with images showing the result list.
-This is chosen, as oftentimes results older than one year are irrelevant by now.
-The exception to this are queries that specify something that is not of a timely manner.
-This can be for example *stack overflow* questions and answers or topics that have relevant matches further back in the past, newspaper articles for example.
-This is mainly relevant for the reproducibility of the results from the examples I use throughout this post.
+The time frame for how old results can be in some examples is set to one year.
+The examples with images showing the result list illustrate this.
+Results older than one year are often irrelevant by now, so we chose this option.
+A query that specifies something that is not of a timely nature is an exception to this rule.
+It can be for example stack overflow questions and answers or topics that have relevant matches in the past, such as newspaper articles.
+This is mainly relevant for reproducibility of results from the examples I use in this post.

 ## Google Search Operators List <br>

 #### Exact Match `""`

 This is probably the single most powerful operator.
 It takes some practice to find the line between narrowing down the hits google returns too much and the